Workshops

 Software

-Example datasets, scripts, and other materials will be distributed via download.
-The workshop will use the following free software:
+I distribute example datasets, scripts, and other materials via download.
+The workshop uses the following free software:

-Software installation instructions will be provided ahead of time.
+I provide software installation instructions ahead of time.

 Instructors

-The instructors have conducted and consulted on distance-sampling studies of diverse taxa across the globe, including surveys from the ground, air, and sea.
-This workshop is a new distillation of beginner content, based on what we’ve learned from past workshops hosted by The Wildlife Society, Society for Marine Mammalogy, Wyoming Game and Fish Department, and University of Wyoming.
+My co-instructors and I have conducted and consulted on distance-sampling studies of diverse taxa across the globe, including surveys from the ground, air, and sea.
+This workshop is a new distillation of beginner content, built from what we’ve learned teaching past workshops for The Wildlife Society, the Society for Marine Mammalogy, the Wyoming Game and Fish Department, and the University of Wyoming.

 Trent McDonald, Ph.D., President and Chief Analyst, McDonald Data Sciences